 The API Leaf Zone Fertilizer is no different.
 It supports lush, green growth and vibrant colors.
 The nutrients needed by water plants are different than those on land.
 This fertilizer contains chelated iron to encourage growth and prevent yellowed leaves, as well as potassium to aid photosynthesis.
 The fertilizer is formulated to allow it to be rapidly absorbed through the leaves.

 Five milliliters per 10 gallons of water once a month provides the nutrients needed by the leaves, stems, and roots of the plant.
 You can use the fertilizer in freshwater aquariums.
 It is safe for the fish.
+All in all, we think this is the best aquarium plant fertilizer available this year.

 2. Aqueon Aquarium Plant Food — Best Value